2016rshah/blog/posts/charity_match_2017.md

 It is sickening that some communities shove victims of physical and emotional trauma to the fringes of society.
 Women in cash-poor areas of the world should not lose access to education, work, and human interaction because of a medical complication with a frustratingly simple solution.

-ALSO, if you donate to the Fistula Foundation’s campaign to build a new facility in DRC before August 31, an anonymous donor will match your donation, which means your contribution will be quadrupled!
+ALSO, if you [donate](https://fundraise.fistulafoundation.org/campaign/heal-hospital-august-2017/c134408) to the Fistula Foundation's campaign to build a new facility in DRC before August 31, an anonymous donor will match your donation, which means your contribution will be quadrupled!

 ## <u>Conclusion</u>